 Architects of the LEED Gold certified building met the criteria in part thanks to the low environmental impact in the quarrying and production of Indiana limestone used on the exterior.

-The museum’s exterior was originally planned as precast concrete, but limestone was chosen when estimates showed that it could be provided for the same price, with that environmental benefit, and in the required size.
+The museum’s exterior was originally planned as precast concrete, but professionals chose Indiana Limestone – STANDARD GRAY when estimates showed that it could be provided for the same price, with that environmental benefit, and in the required size.

 “There are large 2'x5' panels for this project,” Pick said.
 “And there were some limitations with the concrete product that was specified that wouldn’t allow them to do that.
 But we were able to.“